betatim/lhcb-starterkit/README.md

 with "I want to make an nTuple, for this you use the DecayTreeTuple algorithm."

-We will cover things based on measuring the branching ratio of B -> J/Psi K.

 We are conducting a [survey][] to get some input on what people think they would like to learn or think others should learn.

 [survey]: https://docs.google.com/forms/d/1IqU_u6sirC7vnBINNoiMzHj7mumm6xem9N2gssmfOfA/viewform

-Current best guess is we will split things into four half days.
-Topics:

- * how to make a basic nTuple on the grid (screen, ganga, template option files, find out tags)
- * mass hypo susbtitution pi <-> K, how to (ab/re)use a similar stripping line
- * Fun with Loki functors
- * Decay tree fitter

-The idea is to cover things which lots of people need but are not "basic".
-What do you do once you have your simple nTuple.
-Things that you will need to do and will be painful because they are not explained.

 ## Other topics that could be interesting for the future